-- 6.1 The situation judged to be unreasonably persistent or vexatious will be reviewed by the Clerk, the Chair and Vice-Chair of the Council and the Council as a whole after three months and at the end of every subsequent three months within the period during which the policy is to apply, or by the next Council Meeting after the expiry of the three-month period. - 6.2 The requestor will be informed of the result of this review if the decision to apply this policy has been changed or extended.
+- 6.1 The situation judged to be unreasonably persistent or vexatious will be reviewed by the Clerk, the Chair of the Council and the Council as a whole after three months and at the end of every subsequent three months within the period during which the policy is to apply, or by the next Council Meeting. - The requestor will be informed of the result of this review if the decision to apply this policy has been changed or extended.